Syrians living in rebel-controlled areas fear a deal between Russia and the US has already been agreed.

 The Russian foreign ministry confirmed that Lavrov and Kerry had spoken about conditions for a ceasefire in Syria on the telephone on Sunday.

-On Saturday, a number of Syrian opposition groups declared that they agreed to the “possibility” of a temporary truce if President Bashar al-Assad’s government and its allies respect several conditions, including halting fire.
+On Saturday, a number of Syrian opposition groups said that they agreed to the “possibility” of a temporary truce if President Bashar al-Assad’s government and its allies respect several conditions, including a ceasefire.

 The declaration came as fighting continued on the ground despite a Friday deadline for cessation of hostilities.

 The opposition factions “expressed agreement on the possibility of reaching a temporary truce deal, to be reached through international mediation”, a statement from the High Negotiations Committee said.

 It said that the UN must guarantee “holding Russia and Iran and sectarian militias … to a halt to fighting”.